 Essential Education, Experience and Skills:

-- Patience, creativity, flexibility, compassion and sensitivity in working with persons with disabilities.
+- Patience, creativity, flexibility, compassion, and sensitivity to persons with disabilities and other minority populations.

 - Ability to work with diverse populations including clients and staff in critical and emergency situations.

 - Sensitive to cultural, economic, gender, and sexual orientation differences

 - Career experience in social services, supported housing, or with persons with disabilities.